 Ismail Samani, born in 810 A.D., was a Tajik national hero.
-He was a powerful and influential Amir from the Samanid dynasty, one of the Persian dynasties to rule Central Asia.
-His mausoleum, which was built between 892 and 943 A.D. sports Zoroastrian temple architectural styles – once indigenous to the area – with domes built using burnt bricks, making it one of the best examples of well preserved Zoroastrian architecture.
+He was a powerful and influential Amir from the Samanid dynasty, one of the Persian dynasties that ruled Central Asia.
+His mausoleum, which was built between 892 and 943 A.D., sports Zoroastrian temple architectural styles – once indigenous to the area – with domes built using burnt bricks, making it one of the best examples of well preserved Zoroastrian-inspired architecture.

 Chashmash Ayoub means the spring of Ayoub (the prophet Job).
 Legend has it that when the prophet visited the area, the people who resided there at that time requested him to pray to Allah to provide them with water.
 In response, he took his staff and struck its end onto the ground and water suddenly sprung.

 The water have been considered blessed and holy ever since.
 Due to its hallowed status, this is also the place where a local saint, Hassan Bashir, was laid to rest.
 His tomb, built in the 11th century, was erected during the time of Kalaxani, the ruler of the region prior to Amir Timur.

 Built in the 18th century, Bolo Hauz is a wondrously beautiful mosque, built in 1721 but is still in use today for Friday prayers.
 Visitors are sure to be in awe of its sheer splendour, with its prominently intricate detailing on its grand pillars and walls at the terraced entrance (called ayvan), serving as one of the best examples of traditional Bukharan artisanship.